dotnet/docs/docs/core/diagnostics/logging-tracing.md

 ## .NET Core APIs

-<xref:System.Console?displayProperty=nameWithType>, <xref:System.Diagnostics.Trace?displayProperty=nameWithType>, and <xref:System.Diagnostics.Debug?displayProperty=nameWithType> each provide similar print style APIs convenient for logging.
+The <xref:System.Console?displayProperty=nameWithType>, <xref:System.Diagnostics.Trace?displayProperty=nameWithType>, and <xref:System.Diagnostics.Debug?displayProperty=nameWithType> classes each provide similar print style APIs convenient for logging.

 The choice of which print style API to use is up to you.
-The key differences:
+The key differences are:
 - <xref:System.Console?displayProperty=nameWithType>
   - Always enabled and always writes to the console.
   - Useful for information that your customer may need to see in the release.